-According to the market research report "Mobile Video Surveillance Market by Offering (Hardware (Cameras, Storage Solutions), Software (Video Analytics, VMS), Service), Application (Trains & Trams, Buses, Transport Vehicles, Police Cars, Drones), Vertical, and Geography - Global Forecast to 2023", the mobile video surveillance market was valued at US\$1.40 billion in 2017 and is expected to reach US\$2.32 billion by 2023, at a Compounded Annual Growth Rate (CAGR) of 8.77% between 2017 and 2023.
+According to MarketsAndMarkets Research report, the Mobile Video Surveillance Market by Offering (Hardware, Software, Service), Application (Railways, Buses, Transport Vehicles, Police Vehicles, Drones), Vertical (Law Enforcement, Transportation, Industrial) and Geography - Global Forecast to 2027, is expected to grow from US\$2.4 billion in 2022 to reach US\$3.6 billion by 2027 at an expected CAGR growth of 8.7% during the forecast period.
+North America is expected to account for a dominant share of the market.